 Lamb breast provencale for one

-Two or three ribs from a lamb breast
+Three or four ribs from a lamb breast

 salt and pepper to taste